tomarrell/ChangeCMS/README.md

 Currently must be downloaded and manually factored into an existing site or a new site built on top of it.
 This will be streamlined in the future when core functionality reaches a releasable version.
 Through AtmosphereJS upon completion.

+## Contribution
+Feel free to make a fork of the repo and submit a pull request with necessary changes.

 ## License
 All source included in this directory and all subdirectories are licensed under GNU General Public License.
 See License file in root for full details.